Kinetically constrained models out of equilibrium: Assembling Theorem

 \section{Assembling Theorem~\ref{th:mixing}}

 \begin{proof}[Proof of the lower bound in \cref{eq:UBLBtmix}] Let

 One can choose $\ell $ large enough (depending on $\delta$ and $q$, but not on $n$) so that the probability, under the stationary measure for the process in the box $\Lambda=\{1,\dots,n\}^d$ with boundary condition $\bone$, that $\Lambda_\ell$ is in state $\bzero$ is smaller than $\delta/2$.
 For the $\mathcal U-$KCM, this is obvious, since the stationary measure is a Bernoulli product measure with parameter $q>0$.
 For the $\mathcal U-$CP, this follows from the fact that the stationary measure is stochastically larger than the restriction to $\Lambda$ of the upper invariant measure $\bar\nu$ on $\bbZ^d$ (recall \cref{subsec:CP}).
-The latter is ergodic (see \cite{Liggett05}*{Theorem III.2.3.(f)}) and non-trivial under the assumption that $q{>\qc[CP]}$, which is the case, since we are assuming that $q$ is sufficiently close to $1$ and $\qc[CP]<1$ for $\cU$ which is not trivial subcritical (recall \cref{subsec:CP}).
+The latter is ergodic (see \cite{Liggett05}*{Theorem III.2.3.(f)}) and non-trivial under the assumption that $q{>\qc[CP]}$ (recall \cref{eq:def:qcCP}).
+But $q>\qc[CP]$, since $q$ is sufficiently close to $1$ and $\qc[CP]<1$ for $\cU$ which is not trivial subcritical (recall \cref{rem:qcCP}).

 On the other hand, starting the dynamics (either KCM or CP) from the $\bzero$ configuration in $\Lambda$ with $\bone$ boundary condition, with high probability it takes a time at least $c n$ (with $c$ independent of $\delta$) before the state in $\Lambda_\ell$ changes.
-This follows from the definition of the dynamics, the fact that the box $\Lambda_\ell$ is at distance at least $n/4$ from the boundary of {$\Lambda$} and from standard estimates on first passage percolation (see e.g.\ \cite{Liggett99}*{Section I.1}). \end{proof}
+This follows from the definition of the dynamics, the fact that the box $\Lambda_\ell$ is at distance at least $n/4$ from the boundary of $\Lambda$ and from standard estimates on first passage percolation (see e.g.\ \cite{Liggett99}*{Section I.1}). \end{proof}

 \begin{proof}[Proof of the upper bound in \cref{eq:UBLBtmix}] We need to show that, for every $\delta>0$ and $n $ large enough (depending on $\delta$), the $\mathcal U$-KCM in $\Lambda$ with parameter $q$ and boundary condition ${\bf 1}$, started from the initial state ${\bf 1}$ has coupled at time $cn$ with the one started from an arbitrary configuration $\xi'\in\Omega_\Lambda$, with probability at least $1-\delta$.
 The proof for the $\cU$-CP is identical and therefore omitted.